veena189/Fitness-Studio-Management-System/README.md

 - **Automated Notifications**: Integrate email notifications for booking confirmations and cancellations.
 - **Cloud Integration**: Host the database in the cloud and transition to a web-based interface for greater scalability.

-## Contact

-For questions or feedback, please contact [your email here].